-The child tax credit is a tax credit for parents based on their income level and the number of dependent children they have.
-This year brought big changes to how the tax credit works and who was eligible to receive it: The American Rescue Plan Act of 2021 temporarily changed the child tax credit to make it more accessible for lower income families and increased the refund amount.
-The American Families Plan, proposed by the White House in April, aims to make those changes permanent.
+The child tax credit is a tax break for families based on their income level and the number of dependent children they have.
+The American Rescue Plan Act of 2021 temporarily changed the child tax credit to make it more accessible for lower income families and increased the refund amount.
+That credit expansion expired at the end of December 2022.

 The credit per child gradually decreases for higher-income families.
 The TCJA increased the phase-out threshold from $75,000 to $200,000 for single parents and $110,000 to $400,000 for married couples.

-The value received per family fluctuated by the number of dependents and income.
+The value American families received fluctuated by income and the number of qualifying children.
 People in lower income brackets owed less in federal taxes, meaning they had less opportunity to use the credit and received a smaller share of the leftover credit based on the refund formula.
 Meanwhile, the phase-out threshold for higher incomes ensured the wealthiest Americans received less credit per child.

-The bottom 20% of the income distribution received the least from the child tax credit.
+The refund formula meant that the bottom 20% of the income earners received the least from the child tax credit.
 For single parents in this lowest bracket, the average child tax credit was $75.
 For married couples, that increased to $760.
-One reason was the refund formula.
-Participation also mattered.
-The bottom quintile had the lowest percentage of families that claimed the child tax credit at 3%.
+The bottom quintile of income earners had the lowest percentage of families that claimed the child tax credit at 3%.

-The American Rescue Plan increased the child tax credit to $3,000 per child older than six and $3,600 per younger child.
-The plan also raised the age limit of eligible children from 16 to 17 years old.
-The added $1,000 per child begins to phase out sooner than under the TCJA: $112,500 for single parents or $150,000 for married couples.
-The rest of the credit decreases at the thresholds set by the TCJA.
+The American Rescue Plan increased the child tax credit to $3,000 per child age seven or older and $3,600 per kids six and younger.
+It also raised the age limit of eligible children from 16 to 17 years old.
+The additional $1,000 per child phased out sooner than under the TCJA: $112,500 for single parents or $150,000 for married couples.
+The rest of the credit decreases at TCJA thresholds.

-The credit also became fully refundable, meaning the full amount can be added to a refund or and eliminated the income requirement for low-income families.
+The American Rescue Plan expansion made the credit become fully refundable, meaning the full amount could be added to a refund and/or eliminated the income requirement for low-income families.
 Parents who do not file a federal tax return can use the non-filers tool — initially created to send stimulus payments to Americans who had not filed tax returns — to claim the credit.

-Filers receive the tax credit in monthly payments or can opt to receive the entire amount with their yearly tax return.
-Utah had the largest average advance payment amount this year, according to preliminary IRS data.
+Filers received the tax credit in monthly payments or received the entire amount with their yearly tax return.
+Utah had the largest average advance payment amount in 2021, according to preliminary IRS data.

 Keep up with the latest data and most popular content.